magmide/magmide/essay.md

 We shouldn't be scared to put the power of a full proof checker into a computation focused language.
 Not everyone has to use it!
 And those who do don't have to use it all the time!

+- Make it possible: at this moment in time, it isn't really even *possible* to fully verify a truly bare metal program on an arbitrary architecture.
+This stage focuses on creating the basic Rok compiler
+  - define rok semantics and theories in coq
+  - use extracted ml to compile first runnable version, so rok has been bootstrapped out of coq
+  - complete rok from within
+- Make it productive: bring the project to maturity, with tolerable compiler performance, broad architecture and context support, ergonomic tooling and libraries, good proof methodology, and solid documentation.
+- Make it common: do evangelism, write books to spread rok into different domains, use the tool to create verified infrastructure and new programming environments.

 ## Verification Leverage

 Verification is obviously very difficult.
 Although I have some modest theories about ways to speed up/improve automatic theorem proving, and how to teach verification concepts in a more intuitive way that can thereby involve a larger body of engineers, we still can't avoid the fact that refining our abstractions and proving theorems is hard and will remain so.